RickyPenaJr/rickypenajr_v1/README.md

 <br>
 <br>
 <br>
-<li>As my first portfolio, this was the beginning of wanting to fully commit to showcasing projects relevant to my interests and professional development.</li>
+<li>As my first portfolio, this was the beginning of wanting to fully commit to showcasing projects relevant to my interests and professional development throughout my career.</li>
 <li>This remains publicly accessible, allowing viewers to review the progress from earlier versions to the current one.</li>